 By George Sabonadiere | Posted: Wednesday May 23, 2018

-The Action Award was presented to Zak Rudin this month for his strong leadership of the Logan Park Amnesty Club.
+The Action Award was presented to Zak Rudin in May for his strong leadership of the Logan Park Amnesty Club.

 Zak is a Year 12 student who took over the role of leading the club this year and has shown a great deal of initiative and role modelling.
 He is the second recipient of the Action Award, fulfilling the leadership criterion of the award.